Facebook Pixel Skip to main content

 What do the Eight Efforts look like?

 Want to learn more?
-Check out the info page on Todd’s course Laban: Advanced Characterization for the Drama Teacher Academy.
-You can view the Introduction Video and learn more about other DTA courses.
+Visit the info page for Todd’s course, Laban: Advanced Characterization, in the Drama Teacher Academy.
+You can watch the introduction video, get a closer look at the course, and explore other DTA offerings.

 Download For Free